captainzero93/ESP32-LaserCounter/README.md

 ![OLD Schematic](https://github.com/captainzero93/ESP32-LaserCounter/blob/master/images/schematic.png)

-The schematic shows the basic setup of the ESP32-LaserCounter system.
-Key components include:
+The schematic shows the basic setup of the ESP32-LaserCounter system. on older chips:

 - ESP32 development board (replacing the D1 Mini shown in the image)
 - TIP102 NPN transistor for controlling high-power LEDs